Here’s a great way to save money: make your own dryer sheets!

 How To Make Your Own Dryer Sheets With Fabric Softener

 Soak an old wash cloth in liquid fabric softener and wring it out, then let it dry completely.
-Toss it into the dryer with your clothes and it’ll work just as well as the other kind.
+Soft cloth baby diapers are particularly wonderful for this purpose!
+To use, just toss a sheet into the dryer with your clothes and it’ll work just as well as the other kind.
 Bonus: you can re-use the same cloth for 10-12 loads.

 How To Make Your Own Dryer Sheets With Non-Toxic Ingredients